Car Loan Process: How Does an Auto Loan Work in the Philippines?

 On the other hand, Metrobank doesn't accept secondhand cars as collateral for a vehicle loan.
 Neither does it allow borrowers to use loaned cars as taxis or ride-hailing services.

-Here are the common car loan requirements in the Philippines:
+Here are the typical car loan requirements in the Philippines:

 • Valid government-issued IDs (passport, driver's license, SSS ID/UMID, OFW ID, Alien Certificate of Registration, etc.)